Tour Interest: Natural History and Photography

-Starts in Trelew – Ends in Comodoro Rivadavia.
+Starts/Ends: Starts in Trelew ends in Comodoro Rivadavia

 Eastern Patagonia is a land of vast solitudes.
 It is here where the arid steppes of the Patagonian Plateau reach the Atlantic Ocean.
 Tall sedimentary cliffs frame endless gravel beaches in this area, providing shelter to innumerable seabirds and marine mammals that make their home in these remote, barren shores.
 Eastern Patagonia’s unique wilderness allures naturalists the world over, imprinting strong memories in the minds of remarkable ones like Charles Darwin, Gerald Durrell, William Henry Hudson and Sir David Attenborough to name but a few.
 Books like The Voyage of the Beagle, The Whispering Land and Idle Days in Patagonia, and documentaries like the chapter of BBC’s The Trials of Life featuring Orcas hunting sea lions on the shores of the Valdés Peninsula, reflect their personal experiences in this magical land.